 In addition, do not purchase any second-hand books that come with an internet code.
 This code gives access to additional learning materials and/or exercises, but can only be activated once.
 If you buy such a book second-hand, you will not be able to use this code.

 Train your brain!
-The learning coach of your programme will help you find an efficient and effective way to study.
-You will receive tips about summarizing, structuring and making a realistic plan.
-In case of fear of failing or procrastination behavior you are also in the right place.
-For more information contact the learning coach of your programme.
+The learning coach of your programme will help you to find an efficient and effective way to study.
+You will receive tips about summarizing, structuring and making a realistic planning.
+You can also consult Stop cramming, a website with a 5-step plan for students who struggle with their study strategy.
+The website consists of study tips, checklists and a lot of exercises.
+In case of fear of failing or procrastination behaviour, check out our free online tool Studies without worries

 Spotlight on assessment is a website which students can use to find tips on the most popular types of assessment in higher education.
 The website describes 11 types of assessment.
 It explains the procedure of each type of assessment, the best way for students to prepare for this, and the most common difficulties, if applicable, etc.

 A cobweb of laws and rules surround your student life.
-The office of Student Support will give you legal information and advice about your social security (taxes, student job, living wage, studying as an employee,..)
+The office of Student Support will give you legal information and advice about your social security (taxes, student job, living wage, studying as an employee,..).
+More information: check https://centenvoorstudenten.be/english/

 Together with your track manager you outline a pathway for your programme.
 Do you want to choose for a diploma-, a credit- or an exam contract?
 How much credit would be best for you to take?
 Do you have any exemptions?
 As a result you get a tailor-made track!